 It never fails.
 When one of my sons issues a last-minute request for a friend to stay for dinner, it never seems to be mac and cheese or spaghetti night.
 On the heels of enduring black bean spaghetti stir-fry—which went over shockingly well—one special friend recently appeared as I was ladling lentil soup into bowls.

-I have enough history with this friend to know that his favorite soup is a decadently creamy and cheesy tomato variety that he frequently orders at a favorite local restaurant.
+I have enough history with this friend to know that his favorite soup is pepper jack tomato, which he frequently orders at a favorite local restaurant.
+(Update: Owen, we now have a homemade version!)
 So a legume-based soup with its fair share of vegetables had the potential to send him back to his house for a better option.

 Since the campaign’s inception in 2014, 2,350 gallons of soup have been donated across South Central Pennsylvania.
 Some stores are able to donate soup to more than one partner thanks to the tremendous customer support of this campaign.
 Importantly, the soup is distributed on a weekly basis throughout these cold winter months, when so many really need a hot, wholesome meal.